The panel will provide expert, independent, academic, cultural, and community advice to the research programme.

-Collins is currently the Ward Councillor for Manukau on Auckland Council.
+Collins is the former Ward Councillor for Manukau on Auckland Council.
 In previous roles he has founded youth mentoring programmes, published research on youth gangs, lectured in teacher education and worked as a public servant.
 He is involved in several governance roles too.

 Efeso holds the chiefly matai title of Fa'anānā from the village of Satufia, Satupaitea in Savaii.
 He is married with two daughters and their family attends a local church in south Auckland.

 Dr Penny Hagen